Hixon10/NewtonsoftJsonUsageAnalyzer/README.md

 ## How to use

-In a nutshell, you have 3 ways, how to do it:
+In a nutshell, you have 3 ways, how to use it:

 1. You can attach this analyzer per specific project(s) (e.g., [NewtonsoftJsonUsageAnalyzer.Sample.csproj](https://github.com/Hixon10/NewtonsoftJsonUsageAnalyzer/blob/main/NewtonsoftJsonUsageAnalyzer/NewtonsoftJsonUsageAnalyzer.Sample/NewtonsoftJsonUsageAnalyzer.Sample.csproj)):
 ```